Trump slaps sanctions on Iran as tension mounts

 US intelligence and Treasury officials are constantly scrutinizing Iran’s networks, looking for evidence of extremist funding and advanced weapons procurement.

-The immediate trigger for the sanctions was Iran’s test, on Sunday, of a ballistic missile that US officials judge to have been capable of one day carrying a nuclear warhead.
+The immediate trigger for the sanctions was Iran’s test, last Sunday, of a ballistic missile that US officials judge to have been capable of one day carrying a nuclear warhead.

 “We are undertaking a larger strategic review,” a senior US administration official told reporters.
 “The launch of the missile was the triggering event.”